lipemat/go-live-update-urls/readme.txt

 * URL testing report is provided for peace of mind.
 * Option to fix common mistakes automatically when entering a URL.
 * View and use history of your site's address.
+* Accessible update history including count and location of updated URL. **New**
-* Predictive URLs automatically fill in the "Old URL" and "New URL.".
+* Predictive URL automatically fill in the "Old URL" and "New URL."
-* Real time reporting of count and location of urls which will be updated. **NEW**
+* Real time reporting of count and location of URL which will be updated.
-* Report of count and location of urls which were updated. **NEW**
+* Report of count and location of URL which were updated.
-* WP-CLI support for updating URLs from the command line.
+* WP-CLI support for updating URL from the command line.
-* Priority Support with access to members only support area.
+* Priority support with access to members only support area.

 == Installation ==